Walking in Uzège and Uzès

 Like so much of the department of The Gard, Uzès became Calvinist.
 The ideas from the Reformation came south, either down the Rhone Valley or along the legendary Regordane Way.
 A Huguenot stronghold, it was the fifth largest Protestant town in France at the time of The Religious Wars.

 Along with so many of the region’s towns, it saw the destruction of all of its churches and temples.
-Roland Laporte, one of the key players in the the ‘Camisard War,’ was betrayed and shot in Uzès after a tip off in August 1704.
-To learn more about this rebellion, read our article on The Protestant Uprising in Cevennes.
-And why not join a themed hike to explore further its history, such as Hillwalking in Cevennes.
+Roland Laporte, one of the key players in the the ‘Camisard War,’ was betrayed and shot in Uzès after a tip off in August 1704. .

-There is much to be learned about Uzès from themed historical rambling.
-The hinterland of the Eure valley and the Gorge d’Alzon are a delight to hike, affording spectacular views of the town.
+There is much to be learned from walking in Uzège and Uzès via themed historical rambling.
+The hinterland of the Eure valley and the Gorge d’Alzon are a delight to hike, affording spectacular views of the town and its surrounding countryside.

 The Industrial Revolution